DFDLSchemas/ISO8583/README.md

 Test data and infosets are included.

-The DFDL schemas are compatible with IBM DFDL 1.0 and 1.1 releases, as shipped in IBM WebSphere Message Broker 8.0.0.2 onwards and IBM Integration Bus 9.0.0.1 onwards, respectively.
+The DFDL schemas are compatible with IBM DFDL 1.1 release, as shipped in IBM Integration Bus 9.0.0.1 onwards and IBM App Connect Enterprise 11.0.0.0 onwards.

 Note that the dfdl:occursCount expressions used in the model for the 'unpacked' format use the fn:contains() function.
 A more natural approach is to use the dfdl:testBit() function but that is not yet supported by IBM DFDL.